leranizolia/rest-api-yandex/README.md

 ## CANDY DELIVERY APP
 REST API for Yandex school

-В данном проекте представлена реализация Rest API сервиса, которой позволяет нанимать курьеров на работу, принимать заказы и оптимально распределять заказы между курьерами. Проект разработан в рамках Школы backend разработки Яндекса
+This project presents the implementation of the Rest API service, which allows you to hire couriers to work, take orders and optimally distribute orders between couriers.
+The project was developed as part of the Yandex Backend Development School

-## Для запуска проекта нужно выполнить следующие шаги:
+## To start the project, you need to follow these steps:

-1) Склонировать проект и зайти в папку проекта (команда 'git clone' c ссылкой на проект)
+1) Clone the project and go to the project folder (command 'git clone' with a link to the project)

-2) Если сервер уже запущен то выполнить команду - 'killall python' или 'sudo kill -9 "process PID"' (PID можно найти командой 'sudo netstat -ltup')
+2) If the server is already running, then run the command - 'killall python' or 'sudo kill -9 "process PID"' (PID can be found with the command 'sudo netstat -ltup')

-3) Выполнить команду 'bash start_server.sh' или 'make all' (если запускать со сторонней ВМ, то нужно будет переписать путь в start_server.sh)
+3) Run the command 'bash start_server.sh' or 'make all' (if you run from a third-party VM, you will need to rewrite the path in start_server.sh)

-Перед использованием необходимо очистить все текущие таблицы, которые есть в mysql в базе данных candy_delivery_app следующим образом:
+4) Before using, you need to clear all the current tables that are in mysql in the candy_delivery_app database as follows:

-1) Зайти в mysql (команда в bash - 'mysql')
+5) Go to mysql (bash command - 'mysql')

-2) Выбрать базу данных - 'use candy_delivery_app;'
+6) Select database - 'use candy_delivery_app;'

-3) Очистить таблицу - 'TRUNCATE TABLE order;' и 'TRUNCATE TABLE courier;'
+7) Clear table - 'TRUNCATE TABLE order;' and 'TRUNCATE TABLE courier;'

-4) Выйти из mysql('exit')
+8) Exit mysql ('exit')

-После первого запуска желательно "закомментировать" db.create_all() в models.py, которая используется чисто для создания таблиц в базе данных из классов.
+After the first run, it is advisable to "comment out" db.create_all () in models.py, which is used purely to create tables in the database from classes.

-Тесты находятся в файле tests.py. Они включают как валидные, так и невалидные тесты для всех обработчиков, а также тесты, которые проверяют взаимодействие нескольких обработчиков между собой (к примеру, снятие заказов курьера после апдейта его параметров, учёт доставленных заказов при назначении новых). Перед каждым тестом даётся комментарий, содержащий краткую информацию о тесте (valid/invalid, что именно невалидно и т. п.), кроме того, по самому названию теста-функции можно понять, что проверяет тест. Библиотека pytest устроена таким образом, что можно по отдельности запускать интересующие тесты, а можно разом запустить все. Важно: для того чтобы проверить работу взаимодействия обработчиков между собой, базу данных надо было заполнить данными (файлы: 'data_couriers.py', 'data_orders.py', импорт реализован внутри файла 'test.py' перед 'сложными' тестами).
+The tests are in the tests.py file.
+They include both valid and invalid tests for all handlers, as well as tests that check the interaction of several handlers with each other (for example, canceling courier orders after updating its parameters, accounting for delivered orders when assigning new ones).
+Before each test, a comment is given containing brief information about the test (valid / invalid, what exactly is invalid, etc.), in addition, by the very name of the test-function, you can understand what the test is checking.
+The pytest library is designed in such a way that you can run the tests of interest separately, or you can run everything at once.
+Important: in order to check the interaction of handlers with each other, the database had to be filled with data (files: 'data_couriers.py', 'data_orders.py', import is implemented inside the file 'test.py' before 'complex' tests).

-## При реализации были использованы библиотеки:
+## The following libraries were used in the implementation:

-1) Flask - общее строение,
+Flask is a general structure,

-2) flask_SQLAlchemy - для работы с базой данных,
+flask_SQLAlchemy - for working with a database,

-3) Datetime - для валидации и сохранения даты,
+Datetime - for validating and saving dates,

-4) requests - для работы с  HTTP запросами;
+requests - for working with HTTP requests;

-5) pytest - для тестирования REST API сервиса
+pytest - for testing REST API service

-Для хранения данных была использована база данных Mysql (При запуске со стороннего компьютера необходимо создать базу данных 'candy_delivery_app', и переписать путь до нее в файле config.py)
+To store the data, the Mysql database was used (When starting from a third-party computer, you need to create the 'candy_delivery_app' database, and rewrite the path to it in the config.py file)

-## Файлы проекта
+## Project files

-view.py - содержит все необходимые обработчики (1:POST/couriers, 2: PATCH/couriers/$courier_id, 3: POST/orders, 4: POST/orders/assign, 5: POST/orders/complete) и, соответственно, отвечает за все команды Rest API сервиса, кроме того, в некоторых обработчиках прописана валидация входных данных
+view.py - contains all necessary handlers (1: POST / couriers, 2: PATCH / couriers / $ courier_id, 3: POST / orders, 4: POST / orders / assign, 5: POST / orders / complete) and, accordingly, is responsible for all the commands of the Rest API service, in addition, in some handlers, input data validation is prescribed

-validation.py - функции для валидации
+validation.py - functions for validation

-models.py - хранит классы курьера (Courier) и заказа (Order)
+models.py - stores the Courier and Order classes

-config.py - конфигурация проекта
+config.py - project configuration

-app.py - первичное объявление и обращение к базе данных
+app.py - primary declaration and database access

-main.py - запуск программы
+main.py - run the program

-tests.py - содержит тесты с валидными и невалидными данными/запросами
+tests.py - contains tests with valid and invalid data / requests

-start_server.sh - скрипт запуска сервера через gunicorn, именно его запускает Виртуальная машина при перезагрузке
+start_server.sh - script for starting the server through gunicorn, it is it that starts the Virtual Machine on reboot